akio62/json_checker/README.md

 # JsonChecker

-JsonChecker regularly retrieves json from http or https and checks.
+JsonChecker fetches json regularly from http or https and checks.

 It will also notify slack of the results.